VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 })
 ```

-Next, we add the configuration at the end of the file.
+Next, we add this configuration at the end of the file.

 ```lua
 local lsp_zero = require('lsp-zero')